IA138-3-FY-CO:

 4. Engage critically with a wide range of academic texts of relevance to the student’s discipline.

-5. Identify and recreate structure, style and specialist academic language required for different sections of research reports and assignments.
+5. Identify and recreate structure, style and specialist academic language required for different types of assignments.

 6. Use major concepts and theories in linguistics and politics to understand real-world sociopolitical phenomena.